 - Receive developmentally appropriate, student-centered education about the warning signs of mental health challenges and emotional distress.
-The content of the education shall include: - Coping strategies for dealing with stress and trauma - How to recognize behaviors (warning signs) and life issues (risk factors) associated with suicide and mental health issues in oneself and others - Help-seeking strategies for oneself and others, including how to engage school-based and community resources and refer peers for help - Emphasis on reducing the stigma associated with mental illness and the fact that early prevention and intervention can drastically reduce the risk of suicide - Receive developmentally appropriate guidance regarding the Charter School's suicide prevention, intervention, and referral procedures.
+The content of the education shall include: - Coping strategies for dealing with stress and trauma - How to recognize behaviors (warning signs) and life issues (risk factors) associated with suicide and mental health issues in oneself and others - Help-seeking strategies for oneself and others, including how to engage school-based and community resources and refer peers for help - Emphasis on reducing the stigma associated with mental illness and the fact that early prevention and intervention can drastically reduce the risk of suicide - Guidance regarding the district's suicide prevention, intervention, and referral procedures. - Receive developmentally appropriate guidance regarding the Charter School's suicide prevention, intervention, and referral procedures.